KuiKui/Octosplit/README.md

 # Octosplit

-**Octosplit** is an lightweight Chrome extension that provides side by side diffs in GitHub.
+**Octosplit** is an lightweight Chrome extension that provides side by side diffs and word wrapping in GitHub.

 ## How to use